nalysius/nalysius/README.md

-# Hi I'm Anthony 👋
+# Hi, I'm Anthony 👋

 After 6 years working as a Rust and PHP developer, I've decided to pursue a career in cybersecurity in 2022.
 Today I'm a freelance, and I combine